rbowsley/lamplighthelp/source/9-1-0_Opening_a_new_linked_case.markdown

 ![Completing a {{Linked Case}}](9.1.0c.png)

 - You may have additional fields to complete.
 You may come back to edit some of these later or when you are closing the {{linked case}}.
 For example, in the shot above, we have an 'On completion' drop-down list as we were closing the {{linked case}}.
-- Complete any which are relevent now.
+- Complete any which are relevant now.
 - You can also make any notes about the {{linked case}} in the '{{linked case}} description'.
 - Once you have completed the details, use the save button to save the {{linked case}}.